cyberark/conjur-oss-helm-chart/examples/kubernetes-in-docker/README.md

 The demo scripts render several YAML manifest files that define application-specific Conjur security policy.
-These YAML manifest files are loaded into the Conjur OSS server to configure which applications are permitted to access secrets from Conjur.
+These YAML manifest files are loaded into the Conjur Open Source server to configure which applications are permitted to access secrets from Conjur.

 **After the demo scripts have been run**, it is possible to view the